 5 - Wear Appropriate clothing

-Even though it's not a fashion show, wear something that will make you feel proud, strong and be at your best!
-A great cheer look for tryouts is a good pair of trainers, shorts, t-shirt and a bow in your hair.
-Too much makeup may detract from your performance, and don't wear jewellery as you will need to take it off to stunt.
+Even though it's not a fashion show, wear something that will make you feel proud, strong, and be at your best!
+A great cheer look for tryouts is a good pair of trainers, shorts, a t-shirt and a bow in your hair.
+Too much makeup may detract from your performance and don't wear jewelry as you will need to take it off to stunt.

 6 - Thank the coach at the end